-Some positive indicators are emerging on capital expenditure in the energy sector where numerous projects which were shelved or deferred in recent years arising from the global financial crisis are showing signs of revival.
-The sharp drop in fossil fuel prices such as, gas and coal, are renewing interests for capacity expansion in energy deficit and rapid economic/population growth economies.
-However, the cheaper fossil prices will likely tilt the economic equation against renewable energies spending and could put some of these projects on the back burner.
+The past two years have witnessed gradual increases in capital expenditure in the energy sector.
+Numerous projects which were shelved or deferred in the previous years due to the global financial crisis are gradually reviving.
+The sharp drop in fossil fuel prices are incentivizing capacity expansion in economies which are energy-deficit and have rapid economic/population growth.
+Over the next two years we could see an increase in capital expenditure for capacity expansion in the energy sector translating into demand growth for process equipment.
+However, the cheaper fossil prices will likely tilt the economic equation against spending on renewable energy and could put some of these projects on the back burner.
 On the flip-side, renewable energy remains a very small sector as far as demand for process equipment is concerned.